 At the top of the next bar, the persons on each end join in closed position and execute twirls, promenades, etc, etc as they proceed to the far end of the lines where they separate and become part of the line again.
 With each bar, the line advances so that a new couple forms and begins the promenade.

-Here is a video of Dick Clark talking about the Stroll while the kids on Bandstand perform it.
+Here are our friends Sue and Gary teaching the Stroll while the kids on "Reston Bandstand" perform it.

 Here are some pictures of Ellen and Marc's class doing The Stroll:

 The Jitterbug Stroll is a swing line dance choreographed in 1992 by Ryan Francois, a Lindy Hop dancer and teacher.
 It is usually danced to swing music with 12 bar blues structure such as Woody Herman's "Woodchopper's Ball" or Steven Mitchell's "The Jitterbug Stroll", a modern song created for this choreography.
 The dance is very popular among Lindy Hoppers, like the Shim Sham.
 Don't confuse "The Stroll" with "The Jitterbug Stroll" as shown in this video of our friends Pam and Steve Springer and their crew "Hub City Lindy Hop":

 Instructional videos by Mike and Tina Foley of Head Over Heels Dance